thebear8/cuGameEngine/README.md

 It's not at all complete, but has a few nice features.
 It's somewhat similar to OpenGL, but all functionality is implemented from scratch in cuda.

-Right now, there's only very basic 2d functionality like surfaces, blitting, alpha-blending, loading images into textures and so on.
+Right now, there's only very basic 2d functionality like surfaces, blitting, alpha-blending, loading images into surfaces and so on.
 It does have a very basic render pipeline and support for shaders, which are written in cuda aswell.

 One of the goals of this project was to have a lot of control over rendering, so the render pipeline is designed to be extremly basic and customizable.